 - 2.65 Maturity.
 The date upon which the principal or stated value of an investment becomes due and payable. - 2.66 Members.
 Underwriters in a syndicate other than the senior underwriter. - 2.67 Moody's.
-Moody's Investors Service, Inc. is an NRSRO. - 2.68 Nationally Recognized Statistical Rating Organization (NRSRO).
+Moody's Investors Service, Inc., is an NRSRO. - 2.68 Nationally Recognized Statistical Rating Organization (NRSRO).
 A credit rating agency registered with the SEC that issues credit ratings that the SEC permits other financial firms to use for certain regulatory purposes.
 Examples include Moody's, Fitch and S&P. - 2.69 Negotiated Sale.
 A method of selling bonds in which the issuer chooses an underwriter to negotiate terms pursuant to which such underwriter will purchase and market the bonds. - 2.70 Net Revenues.
 All revenues received by HRSD less Operating Expenses. - 2.71 Net Revenues Available for Debt Service.
 Under the Subordinate Trust Agreement, means all Net Revenues less debt service on Senior Bonds. - 2.72 Nominal Interest Rate.
 The interest rate before taking inflation into account.
 Generally, it is the stated or quoted rate in a loan or deposit agreement. - 2.73 Normal Cost.
 The annual current cost of a member's future retirement benefit. - 2.74 Operating Expenses.
-As defined by the Enabling Act and as used in the Senior Trust Agreement, operating expenses includes the cost of maintaining, repairing and operating such system or systems or sewer improvements and to provide such reserves therefor as may be provided in the resolution providing for the issuance or such revenue bonds or in the trust agreement securing the same.
-As defined in the Subordinate Trust Agreement, Operating Expenses includes those expenses required to pay the cost of maintaining, repairing and operating the Wastewater System, including, but not limited to, reasonable and necessary usual expenses of administration, operation, maintenance and repair, costs for billing and collecting the rates, fees and other charges for the use of or the services furnished by the Wastewater System, insurance premiums, credit enhancement and liquidity support fees, legal, engineering, auditing and financial advisory expenses, expenses and compensation of the Trustee, and deposits into a self-insurance program.
-Operating Expenses shall exclude allowance for depreciation and amortization and expenditures for extraordinary maintenance or repair or improvements.
-Operating Expenses shall also exclude expenses for improvements that will not be owned by
+Operating Expenses includes those expenses required to pay the cost of maintaining, repairing and operating the Wastewater System, including, but not limited to, reasonable and necessary usual expenses of administration, operation, maintenance and repair, costs for billing and collecting the rates, fees and other charges for the use of or the services furnished by the Wastewater System, insurance premiums, credit enhancement and liquidity support fees, legal, engineering, auditing and financial advisory expenses, expenses and compensation of the Trustee, and deposits into a self-insurance program.
+Operating Expenses shall exclude allowance for depreciation and amortization and expenses for extraordinary maintenance or repair or improvements.
+In the Subordinate Trust Agreement only (i.e., not in the Senior Trust Agreement), Operating Expenses shall also exclude expenses for improvements that will not be owned by HRSD, but which will, in the reasonable determination of the Commission, as evidenced by a resolution thereof, maintain or improve the integrity of the Wastewater System.